shivangijain827/web-development/README.md

-Here i have all my projects . there are some static and ynamic websites . technologies used: html , css  , javascript , jquery , bootstrap , PHP and AJAX .
+Here i have all my projects OF WEB- DEVELOPEMENT . there are some static and Dynamic websites . technologies used: html , css  , javascript , jquery , bootstrap , PHP and AJAX .